-“I realised if I started talking as well we would end up in a heated argument and the situation escalated badly,” said Radhika, adding, “I realised the benefits of silent treatment in dealing with Rohit.
+“I realized if I started talking as well we would end up in a heated argument and the situation escalated badly,” said Radhika, adding, “I realized the benefits of silent treatment in dealing with Rohit.
 If he didn’t get any reaction from me he would automatically cool down.
-Then come around and even apologise.”
+Then come around and even apologize.”

 Why Is Silent Treatment So Effective?

 But there are some benefits of silent treatment if used intelligently, says psychologist Kavita Panyam.
+What makes silent treatment so effective?
 She says, “The silent treatment can help revive connections that have been fairly healthy, in that it allows both partners to list out their differences and introspect.
-When communications are laced with more of opinions and less of facts in healthy connections, giving each other space for a while may help in rekindling the connection and setting a new equation.
+When communications are laced with more opinions and fewer facts in healthy connections, giving each other space for a while may help in rekindling the connection and setting a new equation.
 But this is about giving space and not shutting down on your partner.
-It may help bring about effective communication and has to be used carefully being aware of the goal at all times.”
+It may help bring about effective communication and has to be used carefully, being aware of the goal at all times.”

-Can silent treatment be justified?
-It can only be justified if it brings any positive returns to the relationship.
-There are certain times in a relationship when silence speaks more than words and if a partner is willing to listen to this silence they can reap the benefits of silent treatment.
-We write 8 benefits of silent treatment.
+Does the silent treatment work?
+Can silent treatment in a relationship be justified?
+It can only work and be justified if it brings any positive returns to the relationship.
+There are certain times when silence speaks more than words.
+If a partner is willing to listen to this silence, you both can reap the benefits of the silent treatment.

 1. Silent treatment could dissipate tension

-Silent treatment is thought to be a way of punishing a partner and is akin to passive aggressive behavior.
+Silent treatment in marriage is thought to be a way of punishing a partner and is akin to passive-aggressive behavior.
 But it is not always as mean as it is made out to be.
-When there is heightened tension and one person is extremely angry and aggressive then silence on the part of the other person can help to dissipate the tension.
+When there is heightened tension and one person is extremely angry and aggressive, then silence on the part of the other person can help to dissipate the tension.

 Related Reading: How to respond to the silent treatment – Effective ways to handle it